tedheikkila/team-generator/README.md

   What is this app and what does it do:

-  This app is designed for a team manager who to quickly assemble a development team consisting of engineers and interns.
+  This app is designed for a team manager who wants to quickly assemble a development team consisting of engineers and interns.
 It allows she/he to input each person with their position, name, email, etc, so that the manager can quickly view all relevant contact information in one location.
+There is not a deployed URL.
+Inquirer takes in the user's input, jest tests the functions used, and an HTML file is created at the root directory as the final product.

   ## Installation